Croatian nationalism: Kingdom of Yugoslavia

 Croatian nationalism became a mass movement under the leadership of Stjepan Radić, leader of the Croatian People's Peasant Party after 1918 upon the creation of Yugoslavia.
 Radić opposed Yugoslav unification, as he feared the loss of Croats' national rights in a highly centralized stated dominated by the numerically larger Serbs.
 The assassination of Radić in 1928 provoked and angered Croatian nationalists with the centralized Yugoslav state, and from 1928 to 1939, Croatian nationalism was defined as pursuing either some form of autonomy or independence from Belgrade.
 In 1939, a compromise between the Yugoslav government and the autonomist Croatian Peasant Party led by Vladko Maček was made with the creation of an autonomous Croatia within Yugoslavia known called the Banovina of Croatia.
-After the foundation of Yugoslavia in 1918, a highly centralized state was established under the St. Vitus Day Constitution of 1921 in accordance with Serbian nationalist desires to ensure the unity of the Serbs; this caused resentment amongst Croats and other peoples in Yugoslavia.
-Dalmatian Croat and the principal World War I-era Yugoslavist leader Ante Trumbić denounced the St. Vitus Day Constitution for establishing a Serb hegemony in Yugoslavia – contrary to the interests of Croats and other peoples in Yugoslavia.
-Croatian nationalists opposed the centralized state, with moderate nationalists demanding an autonomous Croatia within Yugoslavia.
-Croatian nationalism became a mass movement in the Kingdom of Yugoslavia through Stjepan Radić's Croatian Peasant Party.
-The demand by moderate Croatian nationalists for an autonomous Croatia – the Banovina of Croatia – within Yugoslavia was accepted by the Yugoslav government in the Cvetković–Maček Agreement of August 1939.
-This agreement angered Serbian nationalists, who opposed it on the grounds that it weakened the unity of Serbdom in Yugoslavia; they asserted the importance of Serbian unity to Yugoslavia with the slogan "Strong Serbdom, Strong Yugoslavia".
-The agreement also angered Bosniaks (then known as "Yugoslav Muslims"), including the Yugoslav Muslim Organization (JMO), that denounced the agreement's partition of Bosnia and Herzegovina.

-An ultranationalist personification of the Independent State of Croatia on 1942 propaganda.

 Independent State of Croatia

-Croatian nationalism reached a critical point in its development during World War II, when the Croatian extreme nationalist and fascist Ustaše movement took to governing the Independent State of Croatia (NDH) after the invasion of Yugoslavia by the Axis powers and the creation of the NDH at the behest of Fascist Italy and Nazi Germany as an Italo-German client state.
-The Ustaše committed mass genocide against Serbs, Jews and Roma, and persecuted political opponents, including the communist Yugoslav Partisans and Chetniks who fought against them.
-A violent sectarian Croatian nationalism developed prior to World War II within Ante Pavelić's Ustaše movement (founded in 1929), which collaborated with Nazi Germany and Fascist Italy in its government.
+Croatian nationalism reached an extreme point in its development during World War II, when the Croatian fascist Ustaše movement governed the Independent State of Croatia (NDH) after the invasion of Yugoslavia by the Axis Powers and the creation of the NDH at the behest of Fascist Italy and Nazi Germany as an Italo-German client state.

+The clerical fascist Ustaše espoused a violent ultranationalist and ethnocratic ideology rooted in Croatian ethnic supremacy and Croatian irredentism.
+The ideology was characterized by intense anti-Serbism, antisemitism, and antiziganism, combined with a fascist embrace of Aryan racial theories that sought to purify the nation through genocide and forced assimilation.
+According to Ustaše officials, the creation of an ethnically pure Greater Croatian state would ensure the safety of the Croats from the Serbs.

+The Ustaše committed genocide against Serbs, Jews and Roma, and persecuted political opponents, including the communist Yugoslav Partisans and Chetniks who fought against them.
+It is estimated that between 320,000 and 340,000 Serbs were killed in the NDH by the Ustaše and their Axis allies.
+Around 29–31,000 Jews, or 79% of their pre-war population in the NDH, were exterminated during the Holocaust, mostly by the Ustaše.
+The Ustaše also murdered nearly the entire Roma population of around 25,000.